Rolex GMT-Master II”

 If you like the classic Rolex Pepsi design but are not interested in vintage watches, you're sure to enjoy the ref.
 116719BLRO.
 Rolex manufactured this model from 2014 to 2018.
 While it shares its red and blue color scheme with many of its historical predecessors, its bezel is made of scratch-resistant ceramic instead of aluminum.
 This watch gets its power from the Superlative Chronometer caliber 3186 and has a 48-hour power reserve.

 Rather than stainless steel, Rolex chose white gold for the case and bracelet.
 The change to this precious material is felt in the wallet.
-Expect to pay around 46,000 USD for a pre-owned watch and 53,000 USD for one of these timepieces in mint condition.
+Expect to pay around 45,000 USD for a pre-owned for a copy of the blue dial version and 60,000 USD for a mint-condition model.

 Introduced in 2019, the ref.
 126719BLRO is also made of white gold, but features a meteorite dial with a fantastic story: The manufacturer claims that the dial material comes from an asteroid or perhaps even an exploded planet.
-You can call this galactic GMT-Master II your own for about 60,500 USD pre-owned or around 63,500 USD new.
-As with basically all variants of the GMT-Master II, there has been a significant price increase since 2019, namely 30%.
+You can call this galactic GMT-Master II your own for about 60,000 USD pre-owned or around 65,000 USD new.
+This model is now much more affordable than it was in April 2022, when it was selling for an eye-watering 99,000 USD.

 Owning a GMT-Master II doesn't have to break the bank, though.
 If you can do without white gold and a meteorite dial, Rolex also offers a technically identical model in stainless steel.
 This watch, the ref.
-126710BLRO, comes on a five-piece link Jubilee bracelet instead of the conventional Oyster bracelet.
-You can find this watch on Chrono24 in new condition for around 30,000 USD, while pre-owned pieces are only slightly more affordable at around 28,500.
-Rolex lists this watch for 10,750 USD.
+126710BLRO, comes on a five-piece link Jubilee bracelet or an Oyster bracelet.
+You can find this watch on Chrono24 in new condition for around 22,500 USD, while pre-owned pieces are only slightly more affordable at around 21,000.
+This model also requires a much smaller investment than in mid-2022.

 The Blue and Black GMT-Master II Batman